kaixih/kaixih.github.io/_posts/2022-05-10-fused-gelu.md

 ![GELU Approximate Pattern Fusion](/assets/posts_images/gelu_approximate.png)

 ## Exact GELU Pattern
 The op graphs of the exact GELU are same on CPU and GPU.
-Unfortunately, cuBLASLt doesn't support this form of GELU at this point, so that TF can only fuse the MatMul and BiasAdd as a single op _FusedMatMul.
+Unfortunately, cuBLASLt doesn't support this form of GELU at this point, so the TF can only fuse the MatMul and BiasAdd as a single op _FusedMatMul.
 In comparison, the MKL is able to recognize the exact GELU and replace all of them as a single op like in the case of the approximate GELU.

 <p align=center> Fig 2.
 GELU Exact Pattern Fusion </p>